Generic Name: levothyroxine (LEE voe thye ROX een)

-Synthroid (levothyroxine) is a replacement for a hormone normally produced by your thyroid gland to regulate the body's energy and metabolism.
+Synthroid (levothyroxine) is a thyroid medicine that replaces a hormone normally produced by your thyroid gland to regulate the body's energy and metabolism.
 Levothyroxine is given when the thyroid does not produce enough of this hormone on its own.

 You may not be able to take Synthroid if you have certain medical conditions.
 Tell your doctor if you have an untreated or uncontrolled adrenal gland disorder, a thyroid disorder called thyrotoxicosis, or if you have any recent or current symptoms of a heart attack.

 Synthroid should not be used to treat obesity or weight problems.

 Synthroid should not be used to treat obesity or weight problems.
 Dangerous side effects or death can occur from the misuse of levothyroxine, especially if you are taking any other weight-loss medications or appetite suppressants.

 Since thyroid hormone occurs naturally in the body, almost anyone can take levothyroxine.
 However, you may not be able to take this medicine if you have certain medical conditions.
 Tell your doctor if you have:

 an untreated or uncontrolled adrenal gland disorder;